CONTACT US 305.372.3650

 phone screen showing social media apps

-Ultimately, your posts—whether it’s comments you’ve left, pictures you’ve published, or “check-ins” you’ve broadcasted—could all become ammunition to deny your claim.
-The insurance company will likely monitor your social media profiles for any posts that could be used as evidence to challenge your credibility.
+Ultimately, your posts—including comments, pictures, or “check-ins”—could all become ammunition to defend or deny your claim.
+The insurance company will likely monitor your social media profiles for any posts that can be used as evidence to challenge your case, claim, or credibility.

-As such, it’s often wise to disable your social media profiles until proceedings have concluded.
-However, if this isn’t possible for you, here are a few tips that could help protect your claim in the weeks ahead:
+As such, it is often wise to scale back your social media presence until your claim has been concluded.
+If this is not possible, however, here are a few tips that could help protect your claim:

 1. Ramp Up Your Privacy Settings

 Taking time to tweak your privacy settings so that only approved friends or followers can see what you post could keep you safe online.
-While opposing parties might still be able to see some of your posts or pictures via third-party connections, the strictest possible privacy settings will prevent them from accessing most of your content.
+While opposing parties might still be able to see some of your posts or pictures via third-party connections, the strict privacy settings can help prevent them from accessing most of your content.

 2. Screen All New Friend Requests

-Once you’ve updated your privacy settings, you will now have to manually approve new connection requests.
-As such, if you get an invitation from someone you don’t recognize it’s best to either deny or ignore these notifications until your case has been resolved.
+Once you have updated your privacy settings, you will now have to manually approve new connection requests.
+If you get an invitation from someone you do not recognize, it is best to either deny or ignore these notifications until your case has been resolved.
 Approving such requests could give an opposing party open access to your content, handing over a potential treasure trove of evidence to the defense.

 3. Skip the “Check-Ins”

-While “checking in” might help keep your friends and family in the loop when it comes to your activities, this trail of evidence will make it easy for opposing parties to keep track of your social activities.
-For instance, if you’re planning to seek compensation for loss of enjoyment in life, but your “check-ins” show you jumping from one social gathering to the next, these digital footprints could be used to deny you compensation for non-economic damages.
+While “checking in” might help keep your friends and family in the loop when it comes to your activities, this evidence trail will make it easy for opposing parties to keep track of your social activities.
+For instance, if you are planning to seek compensation for the loss of enjoyment of life, but your “check-ins” tend to show you attending various social gatherings, your digital footprint could be used to diminish or deny compensation for non-economic damages.

 4. Remind Family and Friends of Your Pending Claim

-Even if your profile is set to “private”, the insurer might still be able to keep tabs on your activities by monitoring your loved ones’ social media accounts.
-As such, you should ask those close to you to abstain from tagging you in any of their content.
-Additionally, sites such as Facebook give you the option to verify any new “tags” before they are posted, so you should make sure to select this setting for an added layer of protection.
+Even if your profile is set to “private,” the insurer might still be able to keep tabs on your activities by monitoring your loved ones’ social media accounts.
+As such, you should ask those close to you to abstain from tagging you in any of their content, commenting on your condition or claim, or otherwise mentioning any aspect of your case.
+Since some sites, such as Facebook, allow you to verify new “tags” before they are publicly posted, you should make sure to select this setting for an added layer of protection.

 Discuss Your Case with a Miami Medical Malpractice Attorney

-If you suffered because of the negligent or reckless actions of a healthcare provider, turn to the legal team at Viñas & DeLuca, PLLC, for reliable guidance, round-the-clock support, and tailored representation.
-Our Miami medical malpractice attorneys can help you navigate proceedings, providing advice on the steps you might need to take to protect your claim and avoid disputes.
-Dial (305) 372-3650 or jump to our contact page HERE to request a free case evaluation today.
+If you suffered harm because of the negligent or reckless actions of a healthcare provider, turn to the legal team at Viñas & DeLuca, PLLC, for reliable guidance, around-the-clock support, and tailored representation.
+Our Miami medical malpractice attorneys can help you navigate the claims process, providing advice on the steps you might want to take to protect your claim and avoid unnecessary disputes.
+Dial (305) 372-3650 or complete our contact page HERE to request a free case evaluation today.